Glossary of Real Estate Terms (Oregon) – P

 Principal, Interest, Taxes, and Insurance – See “PITI.”

 Private Label Market – The secondary market in 2004 – 2008 that purchased residential mortgages from conventional lenders such as Countrywide (now B of A), Washington Mutual (now JPMorgan-Chase), and others.
 It is called “private” because (a) it consisted primarily of investment trusts that were created to purchase these loans; and (b) to distinguish it from the two major government sponsored enterprises (“GSEs”), Fannie and Freddie.
 During this time, a lot of lending was virtually unregulated, and many of the loans generated for this market were poorly underwritten.
 Since the loans didn’t conform to Fannie’s and Freddie’s underwriting guidelines, they were sold into the private label market.
-Today, there is no viable private label market for residential loans.
+After the foreclosure crisis circa 2008 – 2012 the private label market for residential loans dried up.
+That is changing today.
+See, September 2021 article here.

 Private Mortgage Insurance (“PMI”) – This is a form of lender insurance normally required for loans where the borrower is paying less than a 20% down payment.
 PMI insures the lender for a portion of the loan should the borrower default.
 The premiums are paid by the borrower as a part of the loan repayment.
 A federal law, the Homeowner’s Protection Act (HPA) of 1998, requires lenders to provide certain disclosures and information to borrowers about PMI including the lender’s duty to notify the borrower when the PMI may be cancelled.